In this article

 Symptoms may include:

 During stage two, moderate symptoms begin.
-This usually happens within 12 to 48 hours after alcohol consumption stops.
+This usually happens within 12 to 48 hours after alcohol consumption.
 During this stage, symptoms from stage one may continue.
 In addition, more intense symptoms that affect vital signs will begin.

-Because of this, a health professional should monitor the patient to prevent any complications.
-While a person may feel they have withdrawal under control on their own, changes can escalate quickly, causing life-threatening health issues.
+Because of this, a health professional should monitor the patient to prevent complications.
+While a person may feel they have withdrawal under control on their own, changes can escalate quickly.
+This causes life-threatening health issues.

 Symptoms may include: